 The accountant prepares checks for approved expenditures, using pre-numbered checks.

-The checks and supporting documentation (approved invoices, check requests) are submitted to the Board Treasurer for review prior to signing.
+The checks and supporting documentation (approved invoices, check requests) are submitted to the Board President for review prior to signing.

 Check stubs attached to supporting documentation are retained in paid vendor’s file.